bchiang100/trustworthy-model-registry/src/acme_cli/frontend/README.md

 - app.js — simple client-side logic and mock data (uses localStorage)

 How to run (Windows PowerShell)
-1. Open PowerShell and change directory to the workspace folder where this project lives, for example:
+1. Open terminal and change directory to where this project lives:

-   cd 'c:\Users\pptim\Documents\programming challenges\playground'

 2. Start a simple HTTP server (Python 3 required):